lancyqusa/terraform-google-subnet-iam-attach/README.md

 ## Example

-Assign `roles/NetworkUser` role to default and
+Assign `roles/NetworkUser` role to default Google service account in the service project and additionally, assign the `roles/NetworkUser` to the Terraform service account and user - John.Doe@example.com.

 ```
 module "subnet_iam_attach" {
   source  = "lancyqusa/subnet-iam-attach/google"